 - Viola!
 Your mini-makeshift terrarium is ready!

 Note of caution: Use this method for humidity-loving plants, air-purifying varieties, and non-succulents.

 Plastic-Bottle Planter Method

-This might possibly be the easiest and most frugal option if you are just out for the weekend, but you have a humidity loving, unforgiving plant.
-This method lasts up to almost 4 days, and is especially beneficial for plants that need the soil to be constantly moist.
+This might possibly be the easiest and most frugal option if you are just out for the weekend, but have a humidity-loving, unforgiving plant.
+This method lasts up to almost 4 days and is especially beneficial for plants that need the soil to be constantly moist.

 - Take a plastic bottle and pierce about 4 holes on the side and 3 holes at the bottom.

 - Insert the bottle at one side of the planter towards the pot, so that the pierced side is facing the plant roots.
 Keep note that about 2 inches of the bottle should be visible from the top and a layer of soil is present between the bottle and the plant root system.